 2024 ANNUAL SHOWCASE

-We are excited to announce our annual showcase schedule, which will feature 10 (!!) amazing sports analytics projects.
-Our showcase will take place on March 27th, from 6-9 pm at the Bahen Centre for Information Technology, at 40 St George St, Toronto, Ontario in room BA2145.
-The presentations are listed in order below:
+Our showcase took place on March 27th, from 6-9 pm at the Bahen Centre for Information Technology, at 40 St George St, Toronto, Ontario in room BA2145.
+The presentations that occurred are listed below:

 SMT Data Challenge: This Isn’t a Stretch: Quantifying Ball Acquisition Proficiency to Evaluate Fielders on Assisted Put-Outs.
 This project won $1000 as winners of the Graduate Division.
 Authors: David Awosoga, Aaron White, Daniel Hocevar, Jaden Majumdar.
 University of Toronto, University of Waterloo.